Robert Davi: Personal life

 Davi was married to Jan Borenstein from 1970 to 1980.
 His second marriage was to Jeri McBride from 1980 to 1990; they had one son.
 His next marriage was to Christine Bolster in 1990, which ended in 2019.
 They have four children together.
 Davi married Diana Davi in 2019, and they have a daughter.
 He is a recipient of the George M. Estabrook Distinguished Service Award from the Hofstra University Alumni Association, has served on the Steering Committee for George Washington University’s Homeland Security Policy Institute, and is a past recipient of the Man of the Year Award from the Los Angeles FBI.

-Politics
+Political views

-Davi is a political conservative, often speaking at Republican Party gatherings.
+Davi is a right wing political conservative, often speaking at Republican Party gatherings and expressing far-right views on immigration.
 He has been invited to comment on numerous political shows and backed John McCain during his presidential campaign.
 He narrated several film montages that aired during the 2008 Republican National Convention.
 Davi has spoken at numerous Conservative Political Action Conferences in Washington, D.C.
 He was a frequent guest on Fox News's late-night satire program Red Eye w/ Greg Gutfeld.
-Davi endorsed Donald Trump in the 2016 U.S. presidential election, again in 2020, and again in 2024.

-He has issued statements supporting fellow conservative celebrities, including Jon Voight, as well as statements advocating civility between those of different political views.
+Davi endorsed Donald Trump in the 2016 U.S. presidential election, again in 2020, and again in 2024..
+He has issued statements supporting fellow conservative celebrities, including Jon Voight.

+Davi is an outspoken political conservative whose commentary on immigration, integration, and Islam has drawn significant public backlash.
+In a November 2015 op-ed for far-right Breitbart News, Davi argued that Islam requires a "reformation", expressed support for the condemnation of "all Muslims", and advocated for a total suspension of immigration to the United States until incoming immigrants are fully assimilated.

+In July 2026, Davi generated widespread controversy after posting a highly hostile video targeting New York City Mayor Zohran Mamdani.
+The dispute arose after a City Hall map of "immigrant enclaves" mistakenly omitted the historic neighborhood of Little Italy.
+In the video, Davi repeatedly insulted the mayor as a "jerk", a "garbage man", and a "leftist Marxist Communist" before threatening to spit on Mamdani, and telling Mamdani, who immigrated to the U.S. from Uganda as a child, to "go back to where you belong".
+Davi further stated, "I hope every New York Italian American and Irish American spits on you when they see you," and proposed a constitutional amendment to prevent first-generation immigrants from holding public office.
+Critics and political commentators widely condemned Davi's rhetoric as xenophobic, Islamophobic, and an incitement to harassment.